42. Machine Learning a Ramsey Plan#

 In this lecture, we’ll actually deploy two machine learning approaches.

-Each of these machine learning (ML) approaches recovers the same Ramsey plan that shall compute in quantecon lecture Time Inconsistency of Ramsey Plans by using dynamic programming squared.
+Each of these machine learning (ML) approaches recovers the same Ramsey plan that we compute in quantecon lecture Time Inconsistency of Ramsey Plans by using dynamic programming squared.

 We study a linear-quadratic version of a model that Guillermo Calvo [Calvo, 1978] used to illustrate the time inconsistency of optimal government plans.

-utility that a representative agent’s anticipations of future deflation delivered by lowering the agent’s cost of holding real money balances and thereby increasing the agent’s liquidity, as ultimately measured by the agent’s holdings of real money balances, and
+• utility accruing from a representative agent’s anticipations of future deflation that lower the agent’s cost of holding real money balances and prompt him to increase his liquidity, as measured by his stock of real money balances, and

 The model features

-costly government actions at all dates \(t \geq 1\) that increase household utilities at dates before \(t\)
+• costly government actions at all dates \(t \geq 1\) that increase the representative agent’s utilities at dates before \(t\)

 The model combines ideas from papers by Cagan [Cagan, 1956], [Sargent and Wallace, 1973], and Calvo [Calvo, 1978].